Harden's 33 points lead Rockets to victory

+HOUSTON -- It had dawned on the Rockets that playing at a sluggish pace would ultimately prove disadvantageous, but just in case that realization had escaped his team, interim coach J.B.
+Bickerstaff hammered home that message during halftime to exceptional results.

-(The Sports Xchange) - James Harden tallied a game-high 33 points and the Houston Rockets wrangled control in the second half by quickening the tempo to surge past the Utah Jazz 103-94 on Thursday at Toyota Center.
+Guard James Harden tallied a game-high 33 points and the Houston Rockets wrangled control in the second half by hastening the tempo to surge past the Utah Jazz 103-94 on Thursday at Toyota Center.

 The Rockets (18-19) scored 64 second-half points while shooting 65.7 percent from the floor to erase what was once a seven-point deficit.
-Houston produced 12 fast-break points following the intermission, 10 in the third quarter, to set the pace.
+Houston produced 12 fast-break points following the intermission, 10 in the third quarter, to set the pace to its liking.

-With the Jazz (15-20) fighting to remain in contention, Harden drilled a step-back elbow jumper with 2:46 remaining before adding a driving layup with 1:51 left to keep the advantage at 96-90.

-He finished 13-for-25 from the floor despite missing all seven of his three-point attempts.
+With the Jazz (15-20) fighting to remain in contention, Harden drilled a step-back elbow jumper with 2:46 remaining before added a driving layup with 1:51 left to keep the advantage at 96-90.
+Harden finished 13-for-25 from the floor despite missing all seven of his 3-point attempts.

-Harden added eight rebounds and two of the Rockets’ 11 steals.
-Houston scored 16 points off 19 Utah turnovers.

-”When you turn a team over you’ve got to take advantage of it,“ interim coach J.B.
-Bickerstaff said ”You’ve got to get out on the floor.
+”When you turn a team over you’ve got to take advantage of it,“ Bickerstaff sad. ”You’ve got to get out on the floor.
 You’ve got to push.

 “In the second half ... we committed to that and it was effective.”

-Gordon Hayward paced the Jazz with 15 points, while Trevor Booker (12), Chris Johnson (11) and Trey Burke (10) scored in double figures off the bench.
-Utah dropped their third consecutive game and second to Houston this week.
+Forward Gordon Hayward paced the Jazz with 15 points, while forward Trevor Booker (12 points), forward Chris Johnson (11) and guard Trey Burke (10) scored in double figures off the bench.
+Utah dropped its third consecutive game and second to Houston this week.

-The Rockets perked up when Jazz guard Rodney Hood was lost to an ankle injury with 8:37 remaining in the third quarter.

 “I thought it was a hell of an effort by us,” Hayward said.
 “We competed through all the circumstances.
 Rodney going down, losing another key guy, and we’re still battling and still in the game at the end.”